Beta in Mutual Fund

 Like Beta, there are four other tools used to analyze any mutual funds in order to understand its volatility.
 These tools are Alpha, R-squared, Standard Deviation, and the Sharp-Ratio.
 All these tools form a major part of the portfolio management and assist the investors in determining the loss-gain situations of the future.
 Let us study them one by one.

 This tool measures the fund’s actual performance vis-à-vis its predicted performance.
-In simple words, if prediction betters the actual performance the alpha would result into negative figure and vice versa.
+In simple words, if prediction betters the actual performance the alpha would result in a negative figure and vice versa.
 For investors, positive and greater alpha is a good result.
-The calculation of Alpha is overly dependent on Beta in mutual funds; hence, calculation of Beta helps while predicting Alpha.
+The calculation of Alpha is overly dependent on Beta in mutual funds; hence, the calculation of Beta helps while predicting Alpha.

 R-squared form part of the range, ranging from 0-100.
 If a mutual fund’s R-square is 100, then the movement in the funds will be totally synonymous to the movement of the index.
 Therefore greater the R-Square measure, greater will be its relation to the index.
 As studied earlier Beta in mutual funds can be more accurate depending upon its close relationship with the index.
 Thus greater the R-squared measure, more accurate will be the Beta in mutual funds.